-The cup of agony is not something anyone enjoys, even though it is permitted by God.
-We have all experienced it, whether it was standing by the hospital bed of a loved one.
-It can be a job loss, financial ruin, facing a terminal illness, or standing by a coffin.
+The cup of agony is not something anyone enjoys, even though it is permitted by God, Job 1:12.
+We all go through the valley of the shadow of death when standing at the side of the hospital bed of a loved one.
+Or, it can be a job loss, financial ruin, facing a terminal illness, a marriage breakup, or standing by a coffin.
 Always the cup of agony is a life-changing event.
-Memories become ‘before and after’ of these fiery trials.
+Memories become ‘before and after’ these fiery trials.

 God’s Eternal Plan

-Yet the cup of agony is part of God’s eternal plan.
-Without the cup of agony mankind would not have forgiveness of sins, and a way back into fellowship with God.
+Yet, the cup of agony is part of God’s eternal plan, for the Lamb was slain before the foundation of the world, Revelation 13:8.
+Without the cup of agony mankind would not have forgiveness of sins, Hebrews 9:22, and a way back into fellowship with God.

-The law of Moses and its millions of animal sacrifices could not achieve it.
+The law of Moses and its millions of animal sacrifices could not achieve this.
 Man could not do it on his own, as he has an inherent sin nature.
-Only God could provide the Way, but that was only through the cup of agony.
+Only God could provide the Way, and that was through the cup of agony.

 The Cup of Agony